Exhibit Runs May 23 to December 16

 103 Montgomery Street, next to the Main Parade Ground

 Gallery I traces the history of the magnificent Golden Gate Strait with tales of ships, lighthouses, foghorns, and shipwrecks.
 Gallery II explores two centuries of harbor defense, the impact of the Golden Gate Bridge on the Presidio, and the earliest vision of a national park at the Gate.
-Visitors can also complete an interactive scavenger hunt and attend evening programs that complement the exhibit.
+Download the exhibit guidebook.

 What People are Saying